top of page

 • 3 min read

-The Body-Mind is magnificent.
+The Body-Mind is Magnificent.

-At times, it is the only protector we have in childhood— and it is a warrior.
+At times, as children, it is the only protector we have— and it is a warrior.
 It will protect us at all costs.
-It will split and create parts, like wolves who band together, intertwined by the sacred bonds of spirit.
-They will find ways through the darkest nights, they will circle those things we cannot bear, they will keep them from us, cornered— protecting us from what is intolerable.
+It will split and create dissociative parts, like wolves who band together, intertwined by the sacred bonds of spirit.

 They will give us unexplainable abilities to survive childhoods that seem impossible.